wyrde/ComfyResources/Masquerade Nodes.md

 https://civitai.com/user/BadCafeCode
 This model permits users to:

-n Use the model without crediting the creator y Sell images they generate y Run on services that generate images for money n Share merges using this model n Sell this model or merges using this model
-Have different permissions when sharing merges
+n Use the model without crediting the creator y Sell images they generate y Run on services that generate images for money n Share merges using this model n Sell this model or merges using this model y Have different permissions when sharing merges